abTEM/doc/docs/getting_started/overview.md

 Equivalent complete executable code examples can be found [further in the documentation](getting_started:basic_examples) .

-We recommend that new users work through our [walkthrough](user_guide:walkthrough) to familiarize themselves with *ab* TEM and its features.
+We *strongly* recommend that new users work through our [walkthrough](user_guide:walkthrough) to familiarize themselves with *ab*TEM and its features.